University of Oxford

 Rosemary trained as an entomologist and has worked on the pest insects of horticultural crops for many years.
 She is Director of Warwick Crop Centre and an Academic Lead for the Warwick Global Research Priority (GRP) on Food.
 Her main research interest is in the development and application of Integrated Pest Management strategies for horticultural crops.
 Rosemary is also interested in the wider aspects of food production and consumption and in recent years has collaborated with colleagues from a range of disciplines (sociology, geography, statistics, engineering, theatre studies) on projects associated with food and food security.
 See here for more about Rosemary.

 IFSTAL Programme Office (Oxford)

-Roger holds a BA in Human Geography and an MSc in Gerontology.
+Roger holds a BA in Human Geography from the University of Reading and an MSc in Gerontology at Kings College London.
+He previously worked in policy and research roles for the Local Government Association and the Audit Commission.
 Roger’s role involves day-to-day management of IFSTAL by providing support to team members; liaising with consortium partners and funders on administrative, financial and contractual issues; organising summer schools, workshops and meetings; and supporting the Programme Leader.
 See here for more about Roger.